Minimum Necessary Access

 Key Takeaways

-• Role-based access should match the user's job duties, not convenience or curiosity.
+• Role-based access should match assigned job duties, not convenience, seniority, or curiosity.

-• Coders need enough documentation to assign and validate codes, but they should avoid unrelated record review.
+• Coders need enough documentation to assign and validate codes, but they should not browse unrelated encounters or sensitive sections.

 Minimum necessary in coding work

-A coder may need the discharge summary, operative report, pathology report, medication record, progress notes, lab findings, or radiology report when those documents support code assignment.
-The same coder should not browse unrelated visits, family member records, employee records, or sensitive sections that are not needed for the assigned encounter.
+Minimum necessary does not mean coding from an incomplete chart.
+A coder may legitimately pull the discharge summary, operative report, pathology report, medication administration record, progress notes, lab values, and radiology results when those documents support code assignment and validation.
+What the standard forbids is browsing unrelated visits, family-member records, employee records, or specially protected sections that the assigned encounter does not require.

 Minimum necessary checks